 While completing veterinary school, I found myself dissatisfied with how few options there are for safe and effective pain management in horses affected with chronic pain.
 Looking for another option that I could provide to my patients, I decided to study acupuncture while I was still in veterinary school.
 I am excited to begin my career with this as an option immediately available to me, combining eastern and western medicine to achieve the highest level of comfort and health for my patients.

 Since I was a child, I have enjoyed riding and competing in eventing and dressage.
-When not spending my time with horses, you’ll find me with my family and friends, enjoying one of Wisconsin’s beautiful lakes, or training for one of my new favorite pastimes - running half marathons (and possibly a full marathon soon!)
+Most recently, I have been focusing solely on dressage, and am working towards earning my Bronze medal on the most handsome little Andalusian cross that I lease.
+When not spending my time with horses, you’ll find me with my family and friends, enjoying one of Wisconsin’s beautiful lakes, or training for half marathons.

 Rachelle Eugster, CVT